047cburgess/047cburgess/README.md

 ## 🎁 What I Bring From Marketing

-- **Product thinking:** 5 years translating user needs into product solutions in global brand innovation
+- **Product & User thinking:** 5 years translating user needs into product solutions in global brand innovation
-- **Understanding users:** Experience researching and designing for real people
 - **Collaboration:** Comfortable working in teams - leading cross-functional teams in marketing and École 42's peer-learning environment
 - **Growth mindset:** Career-changer who's proven I can learn new skills quickly